 Place fragile items or awkwardly shaped items on last.
 Make sure they don't move around during transport.
 The best spot for fragile boxed items is in cubbyholes such as underneath tables, desks and beneath chair legs.

 The last items to be loaded should be those items that can be stuffed into holes and that don't contain anything fragile, such as bags full of clothes, linens, blankets, and towels.
 Items such as hangers, garage items, boots and shoes and anything that won't break during a move, can be used to fill empty spaces.

-So, after reading this, you're going to sit down and plan your move, including how to load the moving truck.
-You'll have a detailed guide to where things are on the truck which will help when you unload it all.
+Sit down and plan your move, including how to load the moving truck.
+You'll have a detailed guide to where things are on the truck, which will help when you unload it all.
 Plus, you'll save time and your friends/spouse will thank you for it.